-If the encoding of both the ORGN and IRGN bits is Write-Back, the data cache lookup is performed and data is read from the data cache.
-External memory is accessed, if the ORGN and IRGN bit contain different attributes, or if the encoding of the ORGN and IRGN bits is Write-Through or Non-cacheable.
+If the encoding of both the ORGN and IRGN bit fields is Write-Back, the data cache lookup is performed and data is read from the data cache.
+External memory is accessed, if the ORGN and IRGN bit fields contain different attributes, or if the encoding of the ORGN and IRGN bit fields is Write-Through or Non-cacheable.